Skip to main content

 Table: DIP Structure Overview (Two-Facility Architecture; As Described)

-Claims bar dates and contract rejection mechanics: why they matter in a hospital case.
-Hospital chapter 11 cases are unusually exposed to trade-creditor friction because a large portion of critical operations sits in vendor contracts: staffing agencies, lab and imaging services, pharmacy and drug wholesalers, medical-device suppliers, laundry and environmental services, and information management providers.
-The claims bar date order in CarePoint set a general bar date of March 14, 2025 and a governmental bar date of May 2, 2025 as described in bankruptcy filings.
-It also set “special” deadlines tied to amended schedules and the rejection of executory contracts/unexpired leases, using a 21-day “later of” framework keyed to amendment notice or rejection-order entry as described in bankruptcy filings.
-Practically, that structure is designed to avoid trapping creditors whose rights change due to schedule amendments or late-in-the-case rejection decisions, while still providing the estate with a clean claims pool for solicitation and confirmation.
+Claims bar dates.
+The claims bar date order set a general bar date of March 14, 2025 and a governmental bar date of May 2, 2025 as described in bankruptcy filings.
+The order also set deadlines tied to amended schedules and the rejection of executory contracts/unexpired leases, using a 21-day "later of" framework keyed to amendment notice or rejection-order entry as described in bankruptcy filings.

 Table: Claims Deadlines (Selected; As Described)